tytydraco/yessleep/out/After_surviving_a_plane_crash_while_traveling_abroad_I_thought_the_worst_was_over_I_was_wrong_what_found_me_at_the_crash_site_was_far_worse.md

 Which brings me to nurse Anneliese.

 Initially, she was a tremendous source of comfort.
 Her very presence was sedating; humble and grandmotherly.
 Silver hair bustling over her shoulders as moved through the room.
 A charming, wrinkled smile on her face as she listened to me recount my life history to kill some time.
-Constant reassuring words about well the hospital was taking care of me.
+Constant reassuring words about how well the hospital was taking care of me.

 But like everything else, once I looked a little harder, Anneliese went from likable and endearing to peculiar and terrifying.